57+ Incredible Fintech Stats (2023-2025)

 - Wealth and asset management services - 8.3%

-As you can see, these beliefs reflect many of the increased adoption rates seen above.
-And proved to be a relatively strong indicator of FinTech growth in these sections.
+These beliefs reflect many of the increased adoption rates seen above.
+And proved to be a relatively strong indicator of fintech growth in these sectors.

-That concludes our dive into the FinTech space.
+That concludes our deep dive into the fintech space.

 It is clear that fintech is very much a part of the future in finance.
 And it’s an industry well worth monitoring in the coming years.